ulikunitz/damm/README.md

 ## Examples

-The function CheckDigit computes and returns it in a string.
+The function CheckDigit computes and returns it as string.

     c, err := CheckDigit("12345678901")